clbokea/test_bank/readme.md

 This is a step by step Technique for getting from a well written _Use Case_ to the actual _Code_ without "guessing", "thinking" or just creating a class out of the blue.
 If a Use Case is well written it will decide exactly what classes, attribuetes and methods will apear in the final code.

+In this repository you will find **_Tasks_**, and when you have solved the tasks the solution for these tasks will be added.
+You can browse through the tasks and solutions in the _Tag_

 ## Description
 A customer opens a bank account in a bank.